 James looked at himself in the mirror again.
-That was what had been bothering him.
-He hadn't shaved in days.
+That was true, he hadn't shaved in days.
+Yet it really hadn't even struck him until now.
 Why hadn't he noticed?
 In fact, there didn't seem to be any trace of hair on his face at all.
-This was insane.
-And it was the last straw. $\sim$ è $\sim$ "Maureen, I need to take a a few hours off tomorrow for a doctor's appointment."
-James said, coming into Maureen's office.
+This was insane, and it was the last straw.

+"Maureen, I need to take a few hours off tomorrow for a doctor's appointment," James said, coming into Maureen's office.
 Maureen was thumbing through a copy if Vibe magazine on her desk.
 She looked up briefly to register with James.
 "Nothing serious I hope."
 "Uh, just...
 Just going to have something checked out.
 I'm probably overreacting."
-"Mmm-hmm."
-Maureen was too busy reading her magazine to pay full attention.
+"Mmm-hmm," Maureen was too busy reading her magazine to pay full attention.
 "Well, good."
 "Thanks.
 I'll make it up with overtime this week, I'm sure.
 Any word on Sheila?"
 Maureen decided to break the hold the magazine had on her.
 "She's saying it may be a while.
 Her mom is doing better, but she's going to need to..."
 Maureen was taking a look at James for the first time that morning.
 "You're trying something new today?"
 James was tired of people commenting on his appearance.
 His hair was growing out of control, so he had tied it back in a pony tail, with a few loose hairs sweeping across his face he had to brush away every few minutes.
 And with the problem he was having with his chest, he had decided that wearing his shirt untucked and loose would be the best way to hide the severity of the swelling there.
 "Can't someone try something new without everyone making a smart remark?"
 He said.
 "I was just going to compliment you on it.
 I think we should be allowed to dress how we feel.
 There's no need for a dress code around here.
 I'm probably going to ask Barry to see if he won't get rid of it."
-"That's all I need, to get Barry on my case."
-James said.
+"That's all I need - to get Barry on my case," James said.
 "Is it me or is that tan of yours getting darker?"
 Maureen checked her arm.
 "I guess," she said.
 It didn't seem to be much of a concern for her.
 "I was going to ask, do you know where I can rent some old movies around here?
 Some old seventies stuff?"
+James had to think for a minute.
+"You could probably get them on the internet.
+There's lots of places that do that."
+"I wanted to watch them tonight.
+Waiting a few days for them to mail it to me doesn't really work for me."
+"I'm not that familiar with the area.
+But I'll ask Ruth.
+She lives around the corner."